dmgear/dmgearboy/README.md

 # Game Boy Color Emulator

 Hello!
-I'm Dylan Gearhart, and I'm excited to introduce my latest project: a **Game Boy Color Emulator**.
-This is an ongoing project that I'm undertaking as part of my exploration into low level programming.
+I'm Dylan Gearhart, and I would like to introduce my latest project: a **Game Boy Color Emulator**.
 The goal of this project is to emulate the Game Boy Color's hardware and provide a platform to run Game Boy Color ROMs.
+I expect this will be a fun and challenging way for me to dive deep into low-level programming.

 ## About the Project

-This project aims to simulate the core functionalities of the Game Boy Color, including the CPU, memory, graphics, and input systems.
-It's a fun and challenging way for me to dive deep into low-level programming.
+This project aims to simulate the core functionalities of the Game Boy Color, including the CPU, memory, graphics, and instruction set.

 ### Project Goals:
 - Replicating the Game Boy Color's CPU and memory architecture